 The American Red Cross is one of several organizations that offers babysitting courses, which include CPR and first aid training.
 Eleven-year-olds are the youngest kids accepted into the Red Cross classes, so even if they're not quite ready for the job yet, they can take a class and get prepared.

 For an 11-year-old who's comfortable with animals, dog walking is a good option.
 It's probably best for them to limit the walks to one dog at a time since too many dogs might get a bit overwhelming.

-Make sure your child is familiar with the dog he'll be walking, and that there aren't any issues with allergies.
-You'll want to know in advance where and when your child will be taking the dog on its walk, and suggest that walks only take place during daylight hours, such as after school.
+Make sure your child is familiar with the dog he'll be walking and that there aren't any issues with allergies.
+You'll want to know in advance where and when your child will be taking the dog on its walk, and suggest that walks take place only during daylight hours, such as after school.

 05Dusting and Decluttering